-Woburn Probate Attorney
+Woburn Probate Lawyer

 We know how difficult it is to deal with the emotional distress following the death of a loved one.
-We also know that sometimes it’s the logistical matters — like probate — that put the situation over the top for the grieving family.
+We also know that sometimes it’s the logistical matters—like probate—that put the situation over the top for the grieving family.
 Our goal is to take care of all legal matters surrounding the death and to support you going forward.

-What Exactly Is Probate?
+What Exactly Is Probate Law?

 Probate is the court-supervised procedure during which a will is validated so that the assets of the deceased can be distributed as the will directs.
 If the deceased died intestate (without a will), assets will be distributed according to the laws of intestacy.
-Probate also verifies who the personal representative (“executor”) will be as stated in the will or, if there’s no will, the court will appoint a personal representative (also known as an “administrator”).
-The purpose of probate is to prevent fraud after someone’s death and also to give creditors an opportunity to make claims against the estate.
+Probate court also verifies who the personal representative (“executor”) will be as stated in the will or, if there’s no will, the court will appoint a personal representative (also known as an “administrator”).
+The purpose of probate law is to prevent fraud after someone’s death and also to give creditors an opportunity to make claims against the estate.

 In Massachusetts, probate typically takes about 12-18 months to allow time for creditors to make claims.
 The process takes longer if there is any argument about asset distribution or if the will is contested.
 Probate expenses include executor’s fees, attorney’s fees, accounting fees, court fees, appraisal costs, and surety bonds.